cai-mj/cai-mj.github.io/_pages/about.md

 * (May 4, 2023) One paper entitled "DongTing: A Large-scale Dataset for Anomaly Detection of the Linux Kernel" has been accepted to The Journal of Systems & Software.
 * (November 4, 2021) Our work on audio-visual event localization has been accepted to [IEEE Transactions on Multimedia](https://ieeexplore.ieee.org/document/9615027){:target="_blank"}!
 * (August 2, 2021) One paper entitled "DriverSonar: Fine-Grained Dangerous Driving Detection Using Active Sonar" has been accepted to UbiComp 2021.
-* (October 5, 2020) One paper entitled "First and third-person video co-analysis by learning spatial-temporal joint attention" has been accepted to IEEE Transactions on Pattern Analysis and Machine Intelligence!